Dave Shapiro, groundbreaking music executive, dies in San Diego plane crash at 42

 Shapiro grew up in upstate New York in the “straightedge hard-core” scene, a subculture that promotes not using drugs and alcohol in reaction to mainstream punk.

-In high school, he started a band with his friends and got signed with Victory Records right when they graduated.
+In high school, he started a band with his friends, Count the Stars, and got signed with Victory Records right when they graduated.
 They toured for a few years, during which he made connections in the music industry that would help his foray into the business side.

+Thomas Gutches, manager for the bands Beartooth and Archetypes Collide, said Shapiro’s success was in part due to his exceptional kindness and willingness to lend a hand in a competitive industry that often produced big egos.

+He had a tattoo that read, “We’re people first and we’re (blank) second,” Gutches said.
+Shapiro gave him opportunities when he was just a newcomer in the industry, fresh out of high school.

 Shapiro said he became instantly hooked on aviation after taking his first intro flight at age 22.
 He seemed to love music and flying with equal passion, at one point opening an office of his talent agency at a hangar in San Diego.